-As of July 1, when getting licensed Class A and B contractors in Virginia will have the option to post a $50,000 Virginia contractor bond instead of satisfying the minimum net worth requirements in the current Virginia law.
+As of July 1, 2017, when getting licensed Class A and B contractors in Virginia will have the option to post a $50,000 Virginia contractor license bond instead of satisfying the minimum net worth requirements in the current Virginia law.

 The recently passed bill also specifies the conditions under which the bond agreement will operate and how and when claims can be made against the bond.
 It also defines the ways in which contractors can provide proof of minimum net worth.

 Read on for an overview of the new Virginia contractor bonding requirements.

 Current Virginia legislation for Class A and B contractors